 Specific Aim 6

-Continue an Education and Information Transfer Core (EITC) to support recruitment and retention activities, increase community awareness of AD, and support educational initiatives.
+Continue an education and information transfer core (EITC) to support recruitment and retention activities, increase community awareness of Alzheimer’s disease, and support educational initiatives.